Sweeney Todd: The Demon Barber of Fleet Street: Musical analysis

 Sondheim's score is one of his most complex, with orchestrations by his long-time collaborator Jonathan Tunick.
 Relying heavily on counterpoint and angular harmonies, its compositional style has been compared to Maurice Ravel, Sergei Prokofiev, and Bernard Herrmann.
-Sondheim also utilizes the ancient "Dies irae" in the ballad that runs throughout the score, later heard in a melodic inversion, and in the accompaniment to "Epiphany".
+Sondheim also utilizes the plainchant setting of the "Dies irae" in the ballad that runs throughout the score, later heard in a melodic inversion, and in the accompaniment to "Epiphany".
 According to Raymond Knapp, "Most scene changes bring back 'The Ballad of Sweeney Todd', which includes both fast and slow versions of the 'Dies Irae'".
 He also relies heavily on leitmotif – at least twenty distinct ones can be identified throughout the score.

 Depending on how and where the show is presented, it is sometimes considered an opera.
 Sondheim himself has described the piece as a "black operetta", and indeed, only about 20% of the show is spoken; the rest is sung-through.

 In his essay for the 2005 cast album, Jeremy Sams finds it most relevant to compare Sondheim's work with operas that similarly explore the psyche of a mad murderer or social outcast, such as Alban Berg's Wozzeck (1925, based on the play by Georg Büchner) and Benjamin Britten's Peter Grimes (1945).
 On the other hand, it can be seen as a precursor to the later trend of musicals based on horror themes, such as Little Shop of Horrors (1982), The Phantom of the Opera (1986), Jekyll & Hyde (1997) and Dance of the Vampires (1997), which used the description of the trend, "grusical", as its commercial label.
 Theatre critic and author Martin Gottfried wrote on this subject: "Does so much singing make it an opera?
 Opera is not just a matter of everything being sung.
 There is an operatic kind of music, of singing, of staging.
 There are opera audiences, and there is an opera sensibility.
 There are opera houses.
 Sweeney Todd has its occasional operatic moments, but its music overall has the chest notes, the harmonic language, the muscularity, and the edge of Broadway theater."

 Donal Henahan wrote an essay in The New York Times concerning the 1984 New York City Opera production: "The difficulty with Sweeney was not that the opera singers were weaklings incapable of filling the State Theater with sound – Miss Elias, who was making her City Opera debut, has sung for many years at the Metropolitan, a far larger house.
 The other voices in the cast also were known quantities.
 Rather, it seemed to me that the attempt to actually sing the Sondheim score, which relies heavily on a dramatic parlando or speaking style, mainly showed how far from the operatic vocal tradition the work lies.
 The score, effective enough in its own way, demanded things of the opera singers that opera singers as a class are reluctant to produce."